Sancho777/ThreeJS_Projects/README.md

 ## Project 1

-Simple Three.js Scene with a Character that moves around the place and when collides with an object, lose your life points.
+Simple Three.js Scene with a character that moves around the place and if it collides with an object, lose your life points.

 ![alt text](https://github.com/Sancho777/ThreeJS_Projects/blob/main/Project-1/character_scene.png?raw=true)